In today’s digital world, protecting personal data can feel overwhelming. Our mission is to simplify online privacy for everyone—beginners to experts.

 Educate Your Contacts: Share information about the risks associated with SMS and the benefits of secure messaging apps.

 Lead by Example: Start using secure communication methods yourself and invite others to join you.
+Demonstrating the ease and advantages of these apps can motivate your contacts to make the switch.

 The Medium Roadmap builds upon the foundational knowledge established in the Basic Roadmap, guiding you toward more advanced practices for enhancing your online security and privacy.
 This section introduces tools and strategies that empower you to take greater control over your digital footprint and safeguard your personal information.